d4rkconsole/d4rk_ghost/README.md

 # Note

-__Please Only use this framework for educational purpose i am not going to  responsible for your any misuse__
+__Please Only use this framework for educational purpose.

  ---